This is Mine

 You get to protect what is still tender and becoming.

-You get to hold boundaries around what you value most—not as walls, but as guardians of your sacred interior life.
+You get to hold boundaries around what you value most — not as walls, but as guardians of your sacred interior life.

-The moment we whisper, this is mine, something inside us reorders.
-We stop outsourcing our wholeness.
-We return to ourselves with devotion.
+The moment we whisper this is mine, something inside us quietly reorders.

-We let it root us.
+We let truth root us.

-And then—we carry it forward, one courageous choice at a time.
+And then we carry it forward, one courageous choice at a time.

 Take a moment today and ask yourself: